openmrs/openmrs-module-emrapi/README.md

 * Service methods to get diagnoses obs and patients with particular diagnoses
 * VisitDomainWrapper - convenience wrapper to get info around active / open status, encounters contained, diagnoses, dispositions, ADT status

-# api-1.10, api-1.11, api-1.12

-These exist only to provide mapping implementations for things that changed between 1.x releases, mostly order-related.
-The 1.10 and 1.11 packages are only activated when used with core versions 1.10.* and 1.11.*, so can likely be removed, and api-1.12 can be removed and incorporated as default functionality

-# api-pre2.2

-This appears to wire in pre-2.2 diagnosis handling, and to add a liquibase changeset that adds in the condition table The 1.10 and 1.11 packages are only activated when used with core versions 1.9.* - 2.1.*, so can likely be removed,

-# api-2.2

-This exists only to provide migration and mapping and conversion utilities between pre-2.2 emrapi diagnoses and 2.2 diagnoses.
-It can be moved into api if still needed, or removed entirely

 # condition-list

 This provides an implementation of condition list functionality, but condition was added to core in 2.2, so this is likely no longer needed

-# fhir-condition

-This provides an implementation of condition for FHIR if running OpenMRS 2.0-2.1, but is not relevant for 2.2+, so can likely be removed.

-# web-pre2.2 and web-2.2

-Contains REST endpoints for /rest/emrapi/condition and /rest/emrapi/conditionhistory that consider both emrapi and core conditions
-This can likely be removed in favor of just using core implementations at this point.